gobeyondidentity/developer-docs/docs/workflows/bind-passkey.md

 In order to authenticate with Beyond Identity, you need a [Universal Passkey](../platform-overview/passkeys-and-devices/what-are-passkeys).
 This guide will walk you through setting up your backend to create an identity, bind a passkey to that identity, and finally store that passkey in your application.

 Passkeys are generated through a binding job.
 On creation of a binding job, a binding link will be generated.
 That binding link can be used to bind a passkey to a specific device or browser.
-This passkey will be [stored](../platform-overview/passkeys-and-devices/how-are-keys-stored) in the user’s devices’ hardware root of trust (i.e. secure enclave).
+This passkey will be [stored](../platform-overview/passkeys-and-devices/how-are-keys-stored) in the user's device's hardware root of trust (i.e. secure enclave).

 A binding job must be generated through the [Beyond Identity API](https://developer.beyondidentity.com/api/v1).
 There are currently two `delivery_method` options for your binding link: `RETURN` and `EMAIL`.